01Yash01/01Yash01/README.md

 I'm actively seeking **Frontend Developer** and **Full-Stack Developer** roles where I can contribute to innovative projects and continue growing my expertise.

 **What I bring to the table:**
-- Strong foundation in modern JavaScript frameworks
+- Strong foundation in modern JavaScript frameworks.
 - Proven track record in e-commerce development
 - Eye for detail and commitment to code quality
 - Collaborative mindset and excellent problem-solving skills